Tackle nabs $35M Series B to help companies navigate cloud marketplaces – TechCrunch

 Company founder Dillon Woods says that at previous jobs, he found that it took several months with a couple of engineers dedicated to the task to get a product onto the AWS marketplace, and he noticed that it was a similar set of tasks each time.

 “What I saw [in my previous jobs] was that we were kind of redoing the same work.
 And I thought everybody out there was probably reinventing the same wheel.
 And so when I started Tackle, my goal was to create a software platform that would take that time down to one or two days.
-So it’s really a no code solution, and it makes it much more of a business decision, rather than this big technical integration project,” Woods told me.
+So it’s really a no-code solution, and it makes it much more of a business decision, rather than this big technical integration project,” Woods told me.

-While you may think it’s a pretty simple task to put an app on one of these marketplaces, Woods points out that the AWS user guide explaining the ins and outs is a 700 page pdf.
+While you may think it’s a pretty simple task to put an app on one of these marketplaces, Woods points out that the AWS user guide explaining the ins and outs is a 700-page pdf.
 He says that it’s not just the technical complexity of setting up the various API calls to get it connected, there is also the business side of selling in the marketplace, and that requires additional APIs.

 “There’s not just the initial sale.
 There could be things later like upgrades, refunds, cancellations — maybe you need to do overage charges against that same contract.
 And so there are all of these downstream things that happen that all require API integration, and Tackle takes care of all of that for you,” Woods explained.